 EXMO reserves the right to verify the identity of the User on an ongoing basis, especially when its identification information has been changed or its activities appear suspicious (unusual for a particular User).
 In addition, EXMO reserves the right to request from the Users current documents, even if they have been authenticated in the past.

-After confirming the identity of the user, EXMO may refuse potential legal liability in a situation where the company's services are used to conduct illegal activities.
+After confirming the identity of the user, EXMO may refuse to provide services to the User if EXMO’s services are used for the purposes of conducting illegal activities.

-Users who intend to use payment cards for the purpose of consuming services must undergo a card check in accordance with the instructions available on the EXMO website.
+Users who intend to use payment cards for the purpose of consuming services must undergo a card check in accordance with the instructions available on the EXMO’s website.

 However, the above list is not exhaustive and the Compliance Officer will monitor Users’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious or are to be treated as bona fide.